-PSE provides detailed information on the development of its Conservation Potential Assessment (CPA) in its Integrated Resource Plan (IRP).
-PSE discusses the electric potential in Appendix E of the 2021 IRP, including a detailed list of the measures included.
+PSE provides detailed information on the development of its Conservation Potential Assessment (CPA) in its 2017 Integrated Resource Plan (IRP).
+Specifically, PSE discusses the electric potential in Appendix J of the 2017 IRP, including a detailed list of the measures included.
+Those discussions will be updated in the final 2019 IRP.